SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker-soldering.md

 # Smol Tracker Soldering

-This guide offers two ways to learn to solder your Smol Tracker: a video tutorial and a step-by-step text guide.
+This page offers two ways to learn to solder your Smol Tracker: a video tutorial and a step-by-step text guide.
 Choose the method that works best for you!

 ## Table of Contents

 * TOC
 {:toc}

-## Soldering Tutorials

-### Lyall Smol Tracker Soldering Video Tutorial
+## Lyall's Soldering Video Tutorial

 If you prefer to watch a demonstration, you can follow along with the video below.